Doctor of Philosophy in Business Administration (Management)

 The program comprises three inter-related elements; coursework, comprehensive examinations and dissertation.

-The Structure and Focus of the Sobey PhD (Management)
+The Structure and Focus of the Sobey PhD in Business Administration

-The Sobey PhD (Management) offers an innovative structure and curriculum to those looking for a career in high level research, administration, consulting and policy making positions.
+The Sobey PhD program has been praised by external reviewers for its effectiveness and innovative structure and curriculum.
+It is ideal for those looking for a career in high level research, administration, consulting and policy-making positions.
 Classes are scheduled in May and June of each of the first two years of the program.
 Students are exposed to a range of approaches to managing and organizing and develop a high level of methodological skills.
-The program is taught by an internationally known Faculty that encourage and support a culture of research and teaching excellence.
+The program is taught by internationally known faculty members who encourage and support a culture of research and teaching excellence.
 As a result, our graduates are successful in gaining academic positions across Canada and beyond.

 A central part of the program’s focus is to develop professionals with an excellent understanding of both quantitative and qualitative research methods, and appreciation of a range of philosophical approaches to managing and organizing.
 This unique, multi-paradigmatic approach exposes students to debates across management and organization studies.
 Alongside issues in (positivist) scientific research, students are asked to consider the impact on management research of other selected (postpositivist) systems of thought (e.g., feminism and critical management studies).
 This contributes to our aim of producing well-rounded graduates capable of understanding a range of methodological issues and their relationship to research outcomes.

 Another important aspect of the program’s focus is the development of a strong culture of research.
-This develops out of student interactions with leading faculty that builds on assignments and student research that normally lead to international, national and local scholarly presentations and publications.
-This contributes to our goal of developing enthusiastic, research experienced, and well-published graduates who are eminently employable and capable of making an impact on business research in Canada and beyond.
+Such a culture develops out of student interactions with leading faculty and builds on assignments and student research that normally lead to international, national and local scholarly presentations and publications.
+This contributes to our goal of developing enthusiastic, research-experienced, and well-published graduates who are eminently employable and capable of making an impact on business research in Canada and beyond.